polycube-network/polycube/Documentation/README.md

 **The polycube documentation is available on [ReadTheDocs](https://polycube-network.readthedocs.io/en/latest/).**

-The instructions below are intended if you want to generate the documentation locally.
+The instructions below are intended only if you want to generate the documentation locally.

 ## Building the documentation locally

 ### Installing the dependencies

 Our documentation uses `sphinx`.
-In order to install the dependencies do
+In order to install the dependenciesm type:

 ```
 cd Documentation